lovelovedokidoki/reactelevator/README.md

 * Optional 3.
 The class accepts a “speed” prop containing a number that will be used by the undelying Elevator class to determine how long it waits before resolving promises.
 This is used in the testsuite to avoid tests taking decaseconds to complete.

 I didn’t put in the extra time to make the app really shiny and pretty, and it only shows the last visited floor number.
 If you run it, check out the console for hints as to how the elevator moves.
 I made it verbose.

+There is SASS included in the project, and the necessary settings to make npm compile and recompile it on runtime, but I haven't used an impressive amount of Sassy features.

+## Other notes

+The way the elevator works with this code isn't production ready in general.
+It's brittle and the elevator will brick itself on unexpected rejections from promises.
+It doesn't catch on all promises as good JS code should, and in general the whole code handling iterating the elevator through floors and checking for arrival on requested floors would be better off living as a background worker of sorts, waiting for inputs and restarting by itself when running into an unexpected state.

+It wasn't specified what behaviour the elevator should have when user requests the floor that the elevator is already positioned at.
+This should also be defined and implemented before making a production ready version.

 ## create-react-app